Coding

 Introduction

-While the general use and understanding of LLMs’ usage for coding applications has grown, there are limited tools or benchmarks available to compare on a like-for-like basis different models.
-The most well-known ones include:
+While the general use and understanding of LLMs’ usage for coding applications has grown, there are limited tools or benchmarks available to compare different models.
+The most well-known benchmarks include:

-1. HumanEval Dataset: A set of 164 handwritten programming problems assessing language comprehension, algorithms, and simple mathematics.
+- HumanEval Dataset: 164 handcrafted programming problems testing language comprehension, algorithms, and simple mathematics.

-2. Pass@k Metric: Defined as the probability that at least one of the top k-generated code samples for a problem passes unit testing; it evaluates the functional correctness of generated code samples.
+- Pass@k Metric: Assesses the likelihood that at least one of the top k generated code samples for a problem passes unit tests, evaluating functional correctness.

 While these evaluation benchmarks were useful when they first came out, as models started to overfit them, their application has become less valuable.
 Multiple coding models fine tuned from GPT-4 pre-trained models are scoring above 85 on the Pass@1 metric.
 Additionally, the methodology via which these models are evaluated against these benchmarks are often non-standardized, lacking a core requirement for comparing scores across tests or over time.